Uric Acid in Urine

 How To Prepare

 foods before the test.
-Be sure to drink enough fluids during the 24-hour test so that you don't get dehydrated.
+Make sure you drink enough liquids during the 24-hour test so that you don't get dehydrated.

-period, do not drink alcohol, because alcohol reduces the amount of uric acid
+During the 24-hour period, don't drink alcohol.
+It lowers the amount of uric acid

 eliminated by the kidneys.

 of this test.
 Be sure to tell your doctor about all the over-the-counter and